Want to know how to get free cavity wall insulation? Read on

 You can find out more on the British Gas website and you can find out if your home is suitable here.

-There are a few exceptions – it’s for residential properties only; and you can’t get it if you live in a Council or housing association owned property.
-If you rent you’ll need to get your landlord’s permission and if you live in a flat your neighbours have to agree to the insulation too.
+There are a few exceptions.
+It’s for residential properties only, and you can’t get it if you live in a council or housing association-owned property.
+If you rent you’ll need to get your landlord’s permission.
+And if you live in a flat your neighbours have to agree to the insulation too.

-Even if you did have to pay for it, because some much heat leaches through un-insulated walls, it’s actually one of the single most cost effective ways to save energy in the home, so I’d completely recommend getting your hands on the free cavity wall insulation if you don’t have insulation already!
+Even if you did have to pay for it, because some much heat leaches through un-insulated walls, it’s actually one of the single most cost-effective ways to save energy in the home.
+I’d therefore completely recommend getting your hands on the free cavity wall insulation if you don’t have insulation already!

-In case you’re wondering, I’m not sponsored by British Gas – I just wanted to pass on my fortuitous find!
+In case you’re wondering, I’m not sponsored by British Gas.
+I just wanted to pass on my fortuitous find!
 I’ve got my appointment booked and hopefully will have it installed before long!